YashPatel1502/Smart-To-Do/README.md

 - Single demo user (no authentication required for assignment)
 - Free-tier services sufficient for demo
 - Vercel deployment target
-- **Reviewers will use their own credentials** for email/calendar integrations (or test without them)

 ### Limitations
 - **No user authentication**: Schema supports `userId` but auth not implemented